Epicodus-Curriculum/career-services-full-stack/classwork_applying_for_jobs.md

 Once you have written a resume and cover letter, send in your application to the employer!

 Add the links for your resume and cover letter to your job tracking spreadsheet or to No More Cover Letter (make sure they are shared and visible to your advisor), and then submit your job tracker in Epicenter as your career review submission.
-Even though you’ve already submitted your applications, your advisor can give you feedback on your resumes and cover letters that you can use to make future applications even better.
+Even though you've already submitted your applications, your advisor can give you feedback on your resumes and cover letters that you can use to make future applications even better.

 To submit your materials as a career review using the Google spreadsheet job tracker, click on the "Share" button at the top of your resume, cover letter, and job search spreadsheet.
 It will prompt you to give your document a name and then open a window called 'Share with others.'
 In the top-right of this window, click the button that says 'Get shareable link.'
 Open the drop-down menu that says 'Anyone with the link can view,' and change the option to 'Anyone with the link can edit,' then copy the resulting link.
 This way, your advisor can give you feedback directly on your documents and view your job search tracker.

 If you use No More Cover Letter, please paste this link (https://nomorecoverletter.com) into the submission box for the career reviews.
-Please remember to click on the "Share" button at the top of your resume and cover letter so it says ‘Anyone with the link can edit’.
+Please remember to click on the "Share" button at the top of your resume and cover letter so it says ‘Anyone with the link can edit'.
 This way, your advisor can give you feedback directly on your documents.

 ### Weekly Expectations